ImperialCollegeLondon/introductory_grad_school_git_course/index.md

 ## Delivery of the course

-Material will be delivered as a lecture with task following the Carpentries teaching style.
+Material will be delivered as a lecture with tasks for you to complete, following the Carpentries teaching style.

 - The instructor will walk you through the theoretical material of the course, demonstrating the execution of the relevant code and instructions. **You are highly encouraged to